 Many breeds of pets are genetically prone to developing diabetes.
 Dog breeds including the Miniature Schnauzer and the Chow Chow are at a higher risk, and cats such as the Burmese, American Bombay and Domestic Shorthair are particularly prone.
 To assess your pet’s genetic risk factor of diabetes, visit our Condition Checker.

 Did you know that one of the other major risk factors for diabetes is obesity?
 With nearly half of the adult dog and cat population carrying extra weight, and a full quarter of cats and a fifth of dogs classified as obese, it is easy to see why diabetes in furry friends is on the rise.
-To help keep your pets fit, try these exercise tips from Dr. Kim Smyth, consider swapping high-calorie treats in favor of Dr. Ernie Ward’s superfoods and for a little real-life weight loss inspiration, read Dr. Nina Mantione’s tale of a family who helped their obese Beagle unpack the pounds.
+To help keep your pets fit, consider swapping high-calorie treats in favor of Dr. Ernie Ward’s superfoods and for a little real-life weight loss inspiration, read Dr. Nina Mantione’s tale of a family who helped their obese Beagle unpack the pounds.

 Signs + Symptoms